dorothykbrown/dorothykbrown/README.md

 Software Engineer
 -----------------

-I've been building software for the past 5 years, after switching careers.
-I started by learning ruby on rails, worked a bit with golang, worked with Python, Django and GraphQL for a few years and am back to working with ruby on rails and React.
+I've been building software for the past 6 years, after switching careers from structural engineering.
+I started by learning ruby on rails, worked a bit with golang, worked with Python, Django and GraphQL for a few years, then went back to working with ruby on rails and React.
+After that I built a mult-AI agent system with CrewAI, Python and React.
+Now I am working with Kotlin.

 *   🌍  I'm based in Lisbon, Portugal
 *   ✉️  You can contact me at [dorothy.k.brown@gmail.com](mailto:dorothy.k.brown@gmail.com)
-*   🧠  I'm learning React
+*   🧠  I'm learning Kotlin

 ### Skills
 <p align="left">